-Job interviews can be nerve-wracking experiences, particularly if you have been searching for a new job for a long time.
-It might come as a surprise to you when a potential employer asks you how long you might plan on working for them.
-However, this is just one of the standard questions that many companies use when they interview job candidates.
+Job interviews can be nerve-racking experiences, particularly if you have been searching for a new job for a long time.
+And it might come as a surprise when a potential employer asks you how long you plan on working for them.

 An interviewer may pose the question in one of several ways:

-- How long do you expect to remain employed with this company?
+- If you were to be hired, how long do you expect to remain employed with this company?

 - How long do you think you will be in this role?

 - Where do you see yourself in five years?

 Don't be caught off guard.
 Sometimes, candidates will blurt out that they are only looking for a short-term stint as they are looking to move across the country or go back to school.
 While upfront, those responses are not likely to impress an interviewer, and they can swiftly get you removed from the candidate list.